[ Printer Friendly Version ] [ Report Abuse ]

 The next few minutes were so chaotic that it would be hours before Hermione could properly remember what had happened.
 Screams and shouts echoed through the street and down the alleyway; rushing footsteps announced the arrival of Professors Flitwick and Sinistra who had been in the Three Broomsticks; Hermione clung to Theo, who wrapped his arms protectively around her and watched the commotion around them with a blank, detached expression.

 “What happened?”
 Professor Sinistra asked the Head Boy and Girl quietly.

 “Did anyone see the murd—what happened?”
-Professor Sinistra asked, cringing at her own slip up.
+Professor Sinistra asked, cringing at her own insensitivity.